DarthBeyg/CodeXD/NextJS/29Sep/notes.md

 => route handlers in nextJs
-have to make api folder in app folder in nextjs project in api folder make status folder and then make a file route.ts to master url search params : google and click mdn web docs
+have to make api folder in app folder in nextjs project in api folder make status folder and then make a file route.ts to master url search params : google  mdn web docs * each method like GET,POST,PUT will have their specific functions exported from specific api routes. you can check their syntax in route.ts files 2:45:00 from utube video of sir for urlsearchparams.

                           forms
 react-hook-form.com for studying forms shadcn works with react hook forms